EU okays new executive as Juncker vows to seize 'Europe's last chance'

 PRIORITIES

-Juncker pledged a "very political" team, not "a bunch of anonymous technocrats", that would focus during its five-year mandate on carrying out major programmes while leaving other matters to national governments.
+Juncker pledged a "very political" team, not "a bunch of anonymous technocrats", that would focus during its five-year mandate on carrying out major programs while leaving other matters to national governments.

 He said a new, two-tier hierarchy Commission whose number has soared with the expansion of the EU to 28 member states, was designed to make it more efficient and to break down "parochial attitudes" in which commissioners pursued individual projects.
 A new layer of vice-presidents would coordinate them.